sxjczzl/Homebrew-brew/docs/Tips-N'-Tricks.md

 gem install ronn # or c-programs
 ```

 This imports the `brew` environment into your existing shell; `gem` will pick up the environment variables and be able to build.
-As a bonus `brew`'s automatically determined optimization flags are set.
+As a bonus `brew`’s automatically determined optimization flags are set.

-## Install only a formula's dependencies (not the formula)
+## Install only a formula’s dependencies (not the formula)

 ```sh
 brew install --only-dependencies <formula>